tylerdtran/tylertran.me/README.md

 <img src="./src/images/TylerTranWebsite.png" />

-## Technologies Used

-- TypeScript
-- React.js
-- Sass
-- Vercel (for hosting)

 ## Background

 This project began nearly 3 years ago when I first started building websites using HTML, CSS, and a bit of JavaScript.
 At that time, I had limited knowledge of JavaScript and felt overwhelmed by the possibilities and the time it would take to create a portfolio website using the traditional tech stack.